-Hundreds of thousands of young travellers head to Australia to work and travel each year.
+Hundreds of thousands of young travellers head to Australia on a work and travel visa each year.
 On an Australian working holiday visa, you are allowed a year’s worth of travel, with the bonus of being able to work to fund yourself along the way.
 The Oz economy is well equipped to provide for travellers taking this route, with thousands of temporary working holiday jobs waiting for the broke backpacker.

-If you’re going to Australia, and are under the upper age limit of 31, I’d seriously recommend you consider this route.
+If you’re heading to Australia, and are under the upper age limit of 31, I’d seriously recommend you consider this route.
 This guide will explain what a working holiday (or work and holiday) visa is, who is eligible for one, how to apply for and get your visa.

 There is also talk of the upper age limit rising to 35 – so now is a good time to start thinking about it!